hluling/ph-dash/creating-interactive-dashboard-with-python.md

 The last step is to "Create Web Service" and wait for several minutes for the application to be built.
 When finished, you can see your dashboard via a URL like this: https://ph-dash-demo.onrender.com/

+### RQ2

+#### Download Data

+To download the data for RQ2, I have provided the script here.
+The key step is to retry a query if there is an error returned by the server.
+This is probably due to the restriction that Chronicling America sets on how many requests in a given period can be sent to the server for downloads.
+No matter what your data demand is, always follow the rule set by the server and respect other users.

+The data were curated by decade.
+Basically, the script goes through the list of 92 languages in each decade, and it counts the number of newspapers published in a language in a decade.
+The downloaded dataset, in CSV, has languages in the rows and decades in the columns.
+The cell represents the count of a given language within a given decade.

+#### Coding the Dashboard

+I have the layout set up slightly differently from the one in RQ1.
+This time, the dashboard has two pie charts placed side by side, each of which has a dropdown menu for selecting decades.
+Both charts show the top-10 non-English languages in percentage.
+The script can be found at here (notebook version).

 ## Conclusion
-Interactive visualization contributes to digital humanities by making the research output more accessible to the public.
-In this lesson, the key steps of creating and deploying an interacitve dashboard using an open-source tool, Dash in Python, are demonstrated with an example in media studies.
+Interactive visualization contributes to digital humanities by facilitating knowledge discovery and making the research output more accessible to the public.
+In this lesson, the key steps of creating and deploying an interactive dashboard using an open-source tool, Dash in Python, are demonstrated with an example in media studies.
 Like [Shiny in R](https://doi.org/10.46430/phen0105), this is an approach that can be applied in a wide range of applications in digital humanities.

+[^1]: Stephen Lacy et al., “Issues and Best Practices in Content Analysis,” *Journalism &amp; Mass Communication Quarterly* 92, no. 4 (September 28, 2015): 791–802, https://doi.org/10.1177/1077699015607338.

+[^2]: André Baltz, “What’s so Social about Facebook?
+Distant Reading of Swedish Local Government Facebook Pages, 2010-2017,” *International Journal of Strategic Communication* 17, no. 2 (February 15, 2023): 118, https://doi.org/10.1080/1553118x.2022.2144324.

+[^3]: Hermann W. Haller, “Ethnic-Language Mass Media and Language Loyalty in the United States Today: The Case of French, German and Italian,” *WORD* 39, no. 3 (December 1988): 187, https://doi.org/10.1080/00437956.1988.11435789.

+[^4]: Andrew Hartman, “Language as Oppression: The English‐only Movement in the United States,” *Socialism and Democracy* 17, no. 1 (January 2003): 187–208, https://doi.org/10.1080/08854300308428349.

+[^5]: K. Viswanath and Pamela Arora, “Ethnic Media in the United States: An Essay on Their Role in Integration, Assimilation, and Social Control,” *Mass Communication and Society* 3, no. 1 (February 2000): 39–56, https://doi.org/10.1207/s15327825mcs0301_03.

 [^1]: An additional option is [ArcGIS](https://www.arcgis.com/index.html).

 [^2]: If you need more computing power and greater RAM, especially for a heavily used web application that is based on a large dataset, you may need to pay Render a certain fee.
 At the time of writing, other options that can be used to host dynamic web applications (instead of static sites) include [PythonAnywhere](https://www.pythonanywhere.com/), [Dash Enterprise](https://dash.plotly.com/dash-enterprise), [Heroku](https://devcenter.heroku.com/), [Amazon Web Services](https://aws.amazon.com/), and [Google App Engine](https://cloud.google.com/appengine).
 If you want to host your own server,or you have someone at your institution who can help you set up a dedicated server, the general approach to take is to find ways to deploy Flask apps (e.g., via [Apache2](https://ubuntu.com/server/docs/web-servers-apache)).

+## Bibliography

+Baltz, André.
+“What’s so Social about Facebook?
+Distant Reading of Swedish Local Government Facebook Pages, 2010-2017,” *International Journal of Strategic Communication* 17, no. 2 (February 15, 2023): 113–133, https://doi.org/10.1080/1553118x.2022.2144324.

+Haller, Hermann W. “Ethnic-Language Mass Media and Language Loyalty in the United States Today: The Case of French, German and Italian,” *WORD* 39, no. 3 (December 1988): 187–200, https://doi.org/10.1080/00437956.1988.11435789.

+Hartman, Andrew.
+“Language as Oppression: The English‐only Movement in the United States,” *Socialism and Democracy* 17, no. 1 (January 2003): 187–208, https://doi.org/10.1080/08854300308428349.

+Lacy, Stephen, Brendan R. Watson, Daniel Riffe, and Jennette Lovejoy.
+“Issues and Best Practices in Content Analysis,” *Journalism &amp; Mass Communication Quarterly* 92, no. 4 (September 28, 2015): 791–811, https://doi.org/10.1177/1077699015607338.

+Viswanath, K., and Pamela Arora.
+“Ethnic Media in the United States: An Essay on Their Role in Integration, Assimilation, and Social Control,” *Mass Communication and Society* 3, no. 1 (February 2000): 39–56, https://doi.org/10.1207/s15327825mcs0301_03.